 I have a confession to make.
-After four continuous months of hiking on the Appalachian Trail, I’m kind of burnt out on forests.
-Thru-hikers sometimes refer to the AT as “the green tunnel,” because you’re constantly immersed in living forest.
+After four continuous months of hiking on the Appalachian Trail, I’m burnt out on forests.
+Thru-hikers sometimes refer to the AT as “the green tunnel,” because you’re constantly immersed in a living forest.
 The scenery stays the same day after day.
-You’re surrounded by this leafy green backdrop from the time you get up until the time you fall asleep.
+You are surrounded by this leafy green backdrop from the time you get up until the time you fall asleep.

 As someone who loves to feel the sunshine on my face, the AT’s ever-present tree cover began to feel somewhat claustrophobic.
 The longer I was out there on the trail, the more I began to look forward to the sporadic furloughs from this green prison.
-My spirits would start to rise almost instantly when I encountered terrain where I could actually see my surroundings like the Grayson Highlands, Roan Highlands, and White Mountains.
+My spirits would start to rise almost instantly when I encountered terrain where I could actually see my surroundings in places like the Grayson Highlands, the Roan Highlands, and New Hampshire’s White Mountains.

 Hiking in New Mexico

-This forest fatigue was one of the key reasons I decided to head out west after summiting Katahdin.
+This “forest fatigue” was one of the key reasons I decided to head out west after summiting Katahdin.
 Hiking in the American Southwest is about as different from the AT’s green tunnel as a person can get.
-In the desert, you can see for miles upon miles and don’t ever feel boxed in.
+You can see for miles upon miles in the desert, and you don’t ever feel boxed in.

 The vast openness of New Mexico would soon become synonymous with freedom in my mind.
-I spent several weeks this fall working my way through parts of the Sangre de Cristo mountain range and enjoying dozens of day hikes near Taos and Santa Fe.
-I probably could have stayed there forever, but the cold and snow was on its way.
+I spent several weeks this fall exploring parts of the Sangre de Cristo mountain range and enjoying dozens of day hikes near Taos and Santa Fe.
+I could have stayed there forever, but the cold and snow were on their way.
 That meant it was time to follow the warm weather further south to Albuquerque.

 Albuquerque is nearly a mile above sea level, and the high desert is dotted with juniper trees and cactus.
-The Rio Grande river bisects the city, bringing a surprising diversity to the terrain.
+The Rio Grande River bisects the city, bringing a surprising diversity to the terrain.
 And to the east, the city is nestled up against the Cibola National Forest and Sandia Mountains.
-These mountains (and the superb New Mexican cuisine) were the real reason for my weeklong visit.
+These mountains (and the superb New Mexican cuisine) were the real reason for my weeklong visit to Albuquerque.

 Sandia Mountains

-The Sandias are a 17-mile long mountain range, and the most prominent topographic feature in the local area.
-These peaks are distinctly separate from the Sangre de Cristo mountains to the north, and rise sharply out of the surrounding desert as part of the Rio Grande rift that formed millions of years ago.
+The 17-mile-long Sandia Mountain Range is the most prominent topographic feature in the local Albuquerque area.
+These peaks are distinctly separate from the Sangre de Cristo Mountains to the north, and they rise sharply out of the surrounding desert as part of the Rio Grande rift that formed millions of years ago.

-The Sandias are also home to the world’s second longest aerial tramway.
-Built in 1966, the Sandia Peak tram traverses 2.7 miles and ascends over 3,800 feet on the western side of the range.
-Passengers have the option to purchase round-trip tickets up to Sandia Peak and back, or they can purchase one-way tickets if they want to hike half of the journey.
+The Sandias are also home to the world’s second-longest aerial tramway.
+Built in 1966, the Sandia Peak Tram traverses 2.7 miles and ascends over 3,800 feet on the western side of the range.
+Passengers have the option to purchase round-trip tickets to Sandia Peak and back, or they can opt for one-way tickets if they prefer to hike one-half of the journey.

-Below the 10,378-foot crest, there’s more than 100 hiking trails dotting the Sandia Mountain Wilderness.
-The vast majority of trails lie on the west side of the mountain range and explore the open space below.
-Meanwhile, the trails on the east side double as ski trails in the wintertime.
+Below the 10,378-foot crest, more than 100 hiking trails dot the Sandia Mountain Wilderness.
+The vast majority of trails lie on the west side of the mountain range, exploring the open space below.
+Meanwhile, the trails on the east side also serve as ski trails in the winter.

 Let’s go for a hike

-Hiking up to Sandia Peak was at the top of my bucket list while in New Mexico.
+Hiking up to the summit of Sandia Peak (aka the Bernalillo County HP) was at the top of my bucket list while in New Mexico.
 I couldn’t wait to take in the dramatic views over Albuquerque and the surrounding desert.
 This climb is rated as one of the best hikes in the area, not just for its difficulty, but because it showcases the diverse flora in the area.
-The trail initially climbs through grasslands and cactus before rising upward through layers of forests consisting of junipers, piñons, ponderosas, mixed conifers, aspens and spruces.
+The trail initially climbs through grasslands and cacti before rising upward through layers of forests consisting of junipers, piñons, ponderosa pines, mixed conifers, aspens, and spruces.

 One of the most popular hiking routes to the summit is the La Luz (#137) trail on the western slope of the mountains.
-This 7-mile trail begins off Forest Road #333, and is regarded as a strenuous climb.
-The trail is easily to navigate – even without a map – but climbs at a challenging 9% grade much of the way.
+This 7-mile trail begins off Forest Road #333 and is regarded as a strenuous climb.
+The trail is easy to navigate, even without a map, but it climbs at a challenging 9% grade for much of the way!

-Because this was going to be a family affair, we decided to pull out all the stops.
-Our plan was to hike up to summit and then ride back down on the famous aerial tram just to experience the ride.
+Since this was going to be a family affair, we decided to go all out.
+We planned to hike up to the summit and then ride back down on the famous aerial tram to experience the ride.

-Since we’d be starting on fresh legs, we went with the latter option, which was definitely the right choice for us.
+Since we’d be starting on fresh legs, we went with the latter option, which definitely proved to be the right choice for us.
 Upon arriving at the tram parking area, we discovered a clearly marked trailhead in the upper parking lot.
-There was also a helpful a map at the trail kiosk laying out our route.
+There was also a helpful map at the trail kiosk laying out our route.

 To get to the summit, we’d simply need to take the Tramway (#82) trail for the first 2.3 miles of this journey, then join the La Luz (#137) trail for the remaining 5.7 miles to the summit.
 Easy peasy!